isabella232/depot3/README.md

   runs `d3 sync` if:

   * An older, non-pilot, edition of the same basename is installed (auto updating)
-  * The client is in one of the "auto-install" computer groups listed for the package.
-(Scoped auto-installs)
+  * The client is in one of the "auto-install" computer groups listed for the package. (scoped auto-installs)

 * Edit the settings of an existing package interactively

-  `d3admin edit transmogrifier-20-7`
+  `d3admin edit transmogrifier-20-7 -w`

-  This creates a menu similar to the above.
+  This creates a menu similar to the above. -w is the short version of --walkthru.

   Edits can be made non-interactively by providing all new values on the commandline.

 As with d3, all actions and options for d3admin have short versions.